CrypticSignal/bitrate-plotter/README.md

 9.0 --> 260 kbps
 10.008 --> 266 kbps
 ```

+# Requirements
+- Python 3.6+
+- FFprobe executable in your PATH.

 # Usage
 Using this program is very simple.
-As an example, to analyse a file named video.mp4 in the current directory, enter `python main.py -f video.mp4`
+As an example, to analyse the video bitrate of a file named video.mp4 in the current directory, enter `python main.py -f video -s v:0.mp4`.
+To analyse the bitrate of the first audio stream, the `-s` argument is not required and you can simply enter `python main.py -f video.mp4`.

 The only argument that is required is the path of the file that you wish to analyse.
 All other arguments are optional.
 You can find the output of `python main.py -h` below:
 ```